 Once again, the 2014 Olympics demonstrate a lack of moral leadership on the part of the IOC, and illustrate the staying power of the ‘pure Olympic sport' myth.
 A significant challenge faces parents of any young athlete, and especially parents of a lesbian or gay athlete, if they are to encourage informed, critical thinking about the politics of Olympic sport.

-Helen Jefferson Lenskyj, PhD is Professor Emerita at the University of Toronto who writes frequently on issues of sex and sport.
-Her latestbook, Sexual Diversity and the Sochi 2014 Olympics: No More Rainbows (Hampshire, UK: Palgrave macmillan 2014) was published on January 7, 2014.
+Helen Jefferson Lenskyj, PhD is Professor Emerita at the University of Toronto who writes frequently on issues of sex and sport, including her latest book, Sexual Diversity and the Sochi 2014 Olympics: No More Rainbows (Hampshire, UK: Palgrave macmillan 2014) .